-Note: If you are using HP ALM Essentials Edition, proceed to Step 5.
+Note: If you are using HP ALM Essentials Edition, HP Quality Center Community Edition, or HP Quality Center Express Edition, proceed to Step 5.

-- 4. Determine the cycle in which the defect will be fixed. - a.
+- Determine the cycle in which the defect will be fixed. - a.
 In the Target Cycle box, click the arrow.
 The releases tree opens.
 Expand the tree.
 In the Mercury Tours Application releases folder, in the Release 10.5 release, select the Cycle 4 a Full cycle. - b.
 Click OK to close the releases tree.